 To get super precise results, you can use the tool’s options to filter your search by language and/or location.
 You can also indicate words or phrases of tweets you DON’T want delivered to you.

 Then go back any time and watch search results begin to populate your Monitoring tab.
 In an instant, you can see that people are having a blast at the Gallery.
 If you want to thank them for their kind tweets (it’s good Twitter etiquette after all), simply hover over a given message, click reply, and show your gratitude.

-You can also send a tweet to a team member who might be better suited to say thanks or answer a question a person might have in her tweet.
+You can also assign a tweet to a team member who might be better suited to say thanks or answer a question a person might have in her tweet.

 That took what, 25 seconds?
-Now your monitoring dashboard will have a real-time feed of all public Instagram posts with the hashtag #peets.
+Now your monitoring dashboard will have a real-time feed of all public Instagram posts with the hashtag #veganpizza.